influxdata/docs-v2/content/v2.0/reference/flux/stdlib/influxdb-v1/tagkeys.md

 _**Data type:** Function_

 ### start
-Specifies the oldest time to be included in the results.
+The oldest time to include in results.
 _Defaults to `-30d`._

 Relative start times are defined using negative durations.